Milotrince/ee120-site-test/policies.md

 ## Discussion

-There are 4 discussion sections, all on Friday. **You can attend any discussion time you would like as long as there's enough room for everyone to sit comfortably..**.
+There are 4 discussion sections, all on Friday. **You can attend any discussion time you would like as long as there's enough room for everyone to sit comfortably.**.

 Discussions will be in-person, but we will post worksheet walkthrough videos after discussion.
 Walkthrough videos will be available in the Media Gallery on bCourses.
 The videos are not a substitute for the active learning that takes place in class.